Classification Governance & Standards Center

 Audit & Procurement Use

-For most procurement, risk, or audit reviews, this hub should be used as the entry point and the canonical framework should be treated as the primary controlling page.
-Supporting pages should then be attached according to the reviewer’s objective.
+For procurement, risk, or audit reviews, this hub should be used as the entry point and the Industry Classification & Verification Framework should be treated as the primary controlling page.
+Supporting pages should then be attached according to the reviewer's objective.

 Minimum review set